scottstanie/scottstanie.github.io/_posts/articles/2021-01-08-interactive-offline-python-plotting.md

 color = colormap(znorm)
 ```

-Ipyvolume made this nearly as easy as using Matplotlib's 3D plotting, but it was much better viewing manipulation thanks to the other libraries it uses:
+Ipyvolume made this nearly as easy as using Matplotlib's 3D plotting, but it has a much slicker interface thanks to the other libraries it uses.

 ```python
 ipv.figure()